 Figures 10 through 12 provide STR, Incorporated figures from the Trend Report, showing Occupancy, ADR and RevPAR for the most recent 12 month year over year performance as shown in Figures 10 through 12.
-While the year started rather modest for the non-casino hotels, the months of September 2015 through December 2015 were particularly encouraging.
+While the year started rather modest for the non-casino hotels, the months of September 2015 through March 2016 were particularly encouraging.

-Figure 10: Year over Year (YoY) Change in Atlantic County Occupancy, January 2015 to December 2015
+Figure 10: Year over Year (YoY) Change in Atlantic County Occupancy, April 2015 to March 2016

-Figure 11: Year over Year (YoY) Change in Atlantic County Average Daily Rate (ADR), January 2015 to December 2015
+Figure 11: Year over Year (YoY) Change in Atlantic County Average Daily Rate (ADR), April 2015 to March 2016

-Figure 12: Year over Year (YoY) Change in Atlantic County Revenue per Available Room (RevPAR), January 2015 to December 2015
+Figure 12: Year over Year (YoY) Change in Atlantic County Revenue per Available Room (RevPAR), April 2015 to March 2016

-December 2015 in particular saw impressive gains with RevPAR (33%), a factor of both increased demand as measured by Occupancy (24%) as well as price as measured by ADR (7%).
+December 2015 in particular saw impressive gains with RevPAR (33%), and February of 2016 was up 21%, a factor of both increased demand as measured by Occupancy (24% and 15% respectively) as well as price as measured by ADR (7% and 5% respectively).

 Comparing across sections of this report again, the non-casino hotel performance in Atlantic County evidenced in this section with Occupancy, ADR and RevPAR stands in contrast to the parking fee, this time to a larger degree than the lodging fee.
 Non-casino hotel performance (Occupancy, ADR and RevPAR) did not experience the same gains as was seen in the Parking Fee in the first 8 months.
 Conversely, the non-casino hotel performance markedly out gained the year over year performance of the parking fee in the final four months of the year.
-Indeed, the non-casino hotel performance (Occupancy, ADR and RevPAR) outpaces the total lodging market analyzed in the previous section when examining the Atlantic County lodging fee which measures both casino hotel and non-casino hotel performance.
+Indeed, the non-casino hotel performance (Occupancy, ADR and RevPAR) outpaces the total lodging market analyzed in the previous section when examining the Atlantic

+County lodging fee which measures both casino hotel and non-casino hotel performance.
 Continued out performance by the non-casino hotel sector may signal that the casino hotels are not capturing growth in demand for lodging accommodations that the non-casino hotels are realizing.